 The school may also advise any target of unnkindness and their parents to contact the service provider of the social network site or mobile phone to inform of any misconduct and to ask how to prevent further recurrence.

 Searching Electronic Devices.

-Refer to the DfE Guidance: Searching, Screening and Confiscation (Jan 2018) and BBP No 15 (2015) for full guidance.
-See also the Child Protection Policy and She Policy for the Use of ICT.
+Refer to the DfE Guidance: Searching, Screening and Confiscation (July 2022)3.
+See also the Child Protection Policy.

 Statutory Guidance for Dealing with Electronic Devices